Kirsty Duncan

 Kirsty Ellen Duncan PC (born October 31, 1966) is a Canadian politician and medical geographer from Ontario, Canada.
-Duncan is the Member of Parliament (MP) for the Toronto riding of Etobicoke North, and served as deputy leader of the government in the House of Commons.
+Duncan was the Member of Parliament (MP) for the Toronto riding of Etobicoke North from 2008 until 2025, and she served as deputy leader of the government in the House of Commons from 2019 to 2021.
 Duncan has previously served as minister of science and minister of sport and persons with disabilities.
 She has published a book about her 1998 expedition to uncover the cause of the 1918 Spanish flu epidemic.

 Early life and education

 After graduating from Kipling Collegiate Institute in 1985 as an Ontario scholar, Duncan studied geography and anthropology at the University of Toronto.
 She then entered graduate school at the University of Edinburgh in Scotland, and completed a Doctor of Philosophy (Ph.D.) degree in geography in 1992.

 Duncan said that she was emotionally and psychologically abused during her time as a gymnast.
 According to Duncan, after starting gymnastics at age six, she was repeatedly called fat despite being a normal weight.
-She developed unhealthy eating habits to avoid gaining wait and by her second year of undergrad, had damaged her stomach lining.
+She developed unhealthy eating habits to avoid gaining weight and by her second year of undergrad, had damaged her stomach lining.